adi-dee/scroll-tell/README.md

 Look through the code to locate the following:

 - Styles for layout - This is a work in progress, and so I've included most of the styles needed to control layout of scrollytelling in the html file.
-  A flexbox layout with image(figure) and text(article) laid out side by side (adapted from Goldenberg's Sticky Overlay tutorial template)
+This first example gives you a flexbox layout with image(figure) and variable length text(article).
+Figure and article are laid out side by side (adapted from Goldenberg's Sticky Overlay tutorial template).
 - Intro section with title (hed), subtitle (dek) and background video
 - Three scrollable sections "scrolly"
   - Each section has both a figure section and an article section